-So, how did Piers create such growth for this historical farm?
+So, how did Piers create such growth for this historical farm

 By crunching the numbers.
-In his words, Piers’ philosophy is to “analyze the numbers, work out the return, and then continue to innovate, rather than just doing what you think you should be doing.”
+In his words, Piers’ philosophy is to “analyse the numbers, work out the return, and then continue to innovate, rather than just doing what you think you should be doing.”

 Piers uses the data he stores in AgriWebb to generate easily accessible records for his analysis.

 In one instance, that analysis quickly led to Piers realising the efficiency of his sheep operation; the ROI on ewes is “about 60%, so it’s a big figure to play with.”
 As a result of that streamlined record keeping and analysis, today the farm has a 4,500 head breeding first-cross ewe flock, and produces “between 5,000 and 6,000 lambs a year.”